This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Dove Lake with Cradle Mountain in the background

-If you wish to explore the southern part of the national park (Lake St Clair, known as Australia’s deepest glacial lake), you’ll need to add an extra day.
-It takes about three hours to drive from the northern part of the park to the southern part.
-We preferred the northern part, but friends highly recommended the Mount Rufus walk in the southern part if you go that way.
+I recommend at least two days (one night) to enjoy the highlights without rushing.
+If you’d like to explore the southern section of the park around Lake St Clair, add another day, as it takes about three hours to drive from the northern part of the park to the southern part.
+We preferred the northern part, but friends highly recommended the Mount Rufus walk in the southern part if you’re headed that way.

 How to get to Cradle Mountain